Yunus Akgün

 Yunus Akgün (born 7 July 2000) is a Turkish professional footballer who plays as an attacking midfielder or right winger for club Galatasaray and the Turkey national team.

+Early life

+Yunus Akgün was born on July 7, 2000, into a family of four in the Küçükçekmece district of Istanbul.
+His mother is a homemaker, while his father previously worked in a factory and later took on a supportive role in his son’s career.
+He has a younger brother, born in 2008, who is also involved in football and has played for Akgün’s former youth club, Kosova Güç Spor.
+Akgün’s family background includes roots in Kastamonu on his mother’s side, while his father is of Albanian descent.

 Club career

 Galatasaray

 Akgün is a product of the Galatasaray youth academy, joining in 2011.
 He made his professional debut for Galatasaray in the 2018 Turkish Super Cup 1–1 (5–4) penalty shootout loss against Akhisar Belediyespor on 5 August 2018.

 On 29 January 2019, Akgün scored a hat-trick in 4–1 win of Turkish Cup match against Boluspor.

 Adana Demirspor (loan)

 On 6 September 2021, Adana Demirspor brought in Akgün on a loan from Galatasaray.

-Return to Galatasaray
+Return to Galatasaray after loan

 Akgün became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.